Credit Card Debt Management Plans

 Putting the Pros and Cons in Perspective

-For some, participation in a debt management program is appealing because of the possibility of one monthly payment that is lower than what they are currently making on their bills combined.
+For some, participation in a debt management program is appealing because it offers the possibility of a single monthly payment that is lower than the combined amount they currently pay on their bills.
 Debt management companies are able to offer a lower monthly payment because they negotiate with creditors for lower interest rates.
-But because participation in a DMP is voluntary for creditors, a lower monthly payment is not guaranteed.
+However, because participation in a DMP is voluntary for creditors, a lower monthly payment is not guaranteed.

 Although having participated in a debt management plan itself may or may not significantly damage your credit score, the requirement of closing your current accounts can certainly have a negative impact.
 This is because a percentage of your score depends on the length of your credit history.

 Debt Management Programs come with very rigid payment plans.
 Regardless of your financial situation, you cannot miss a payment or pay less than what has been agreed upon.
-These strict requirements often lead DMPs to have high dropout rates.
+These strict requirements often lead to high dropout rates among DMPs.

 If you do choose to participate in a debt management plan, it is crucial that you select your service provider carefully.
 It is not unheard of for debt management companies to make late payments to creditors.
 When this happens, the consequences fall squarely on your shoulders because your payment amounts could increase and your credit score could be damaged.